 In body shops, sheet metal parts from the press shop are assembled to form the body.
 This is usually done by welding and gluing but also by riveting, pressing, screwing or soldering.
 These processes require extremely high positioning accuracy.
 After body shop, the body is transported to the paint shop.
 It is therefore important to avoid marks or even the slightest damage to the surface.
 The material flow to the paint shop must not be interrupted.
 High plant availability is therefore a top priority.
 High-quality suction materials have a longer service life even in high ozone concentrations.
 Intelligent vacuum generation enables predictive maintenance and optimises energy consumption.

 Most body shop processes are fully automated.
+Nowadays, electric cars, burners and various models are produced on the same line, so flexible production methods and systems are required.
 Vacuum technology is primarily used in complex gripper systems where mechanical grippers would be too heavy or too inflexible, or could cause damage.
-This applies to work on outer body parts (class-A parts) such as doors, roofs, trunks or hoods, etc. Suction cups act as an interface to the workpiece, and, in combination with the vacuum generators, ensure safe, stable handling.

 High Energy Efficiency During Vacuum Generation and Handling, for example in joining processes or during emergency stops

 Vacuum Powered for Flexible and Cost Efficient Operation